A BRIEF HISTORY OF ABERDEEN, SCOTLAND

 ABERDEEN IN THE MIDDLE AGES

 The name Aberdeen probably comes from the word aber (meaning mouth of the river) Don.
 Aberdeen was probably founded by the 8th century AD as a fishing settlement.
 However by the early 12th century Aberdeen had grown into a town.
-One sign of this came in 1136 when the burgesses (merchants and craftsmen) of Aberdeen were given the right to charge a tithe (a tax of one 10th of all goods) on ships entering or leaving the harbour and by then it was a busy little port.
+One sign of this came in 1136 when the burgesses (merchants and craftsmen) of Aberdeen were given the right to charge a tithe (a tax of one 10th of all goods) on ships entering or leaving the harbor and by then it was a busy little port.
 Exports from Aberdeen included salted fish, hides and wool.

 Then in 1137 Aberdeen was given a bishop, another sign of its growing importance.
 Finally in 1179 Aberdeen was given a charter.
 (A document granting the townspeople certain rights).
 Aberdeen continued to grow and by 1264 it had a castle.
 The first mention of a provost of Aberdeen was in 1272.